-PATIENT OUTCOMES: REBLOZYL SAFETY
+PATIENT OUTCOMES: SAFETY

-REBLOZYL offers a demonstrated safety profile for beta thalassemia patients1
+REBLOZYL offers a demonstrated safety profile for beta-thalassemia patients1

 Body system/